This article applies to PRTG Network Monitor 15.4.20 or later

 Step 1

-Calculate the up percentage of a channel based on the objects it contains.
+Calculate the percentage of "up" conditions of a channel based on the objects it contains.
 As a result, you could translate this into the statement: “x % of the monitored objects work fine.”

 Step 2

-Compare the calculated channel up value to the error threshold.
+Compare the calculated value for the "up" conditions of a channel to the Error threshold.

-- Set the channel status to down if the calculated up percentage of a channel is below the indicated error limit.
-The question to answer is: “Do x % of the monitored objects work fine?”
-If the answer is no, then the channel will be in a down condition.
+- Set the channel status to Down if the calculated percentage of "up" conditions of a channel is below the indicated error limit.
+The question to answer is: “Do x % of the monitored objects work ok?”
+If the answer is no, then the channel will be in a "down" condition.

-- If 2.1 does not result in a down status and the answer is yes, then go on with step 3 and check the warning threshold.
+- If 2.1 does not result in the Down status and the answer is yes, go on with step 3 and check the warning threshold.

 Step 3

-Compare the calculated channel up value to the warning threshold.
+Compare the calculated value for the "up" conditions of a channel to the Warning threshold.

-- Set the channel status to warning if the calculated percentage of the channel is lower than the indicated warning limit.
-The question to answer is: “Do x % of the monitored objects work fine?”
-If the answer is no, then the channel will be in a warning condition.
+- Set the channel status to Warning if the calculated percentage of "up" conditions of a channel is lower than the indicated warning limit.
+The question to answer is: “Do x % of the monitored objects work ok?”
+If the answer is no, the channel will be in a "warning" condition.

-- If 3.1 does not result in a warning status and the answer is yes, then set the channel status to up.
+- If 3.1 does not result in the Warning status and the answer is yes, set the channel status to Up.

-Note: If the indicated threshold points exactly to the borderline between two states, then the sensor displays the more positive status.
-For example, if you enter 75 as a warning limit and if you have 3 up sensors (75%) and 1 down sensor (25%), the sensor channel will display an up status, not a warning status because 75 % of the monitored objects work fine.
+Note: If the indicated threshold points exactly to the borderline between two states, the sensor displays the more positive status.
+For example, if you enter 75 as a warning limit and you have 3 sensors in the Up status (75%) and 1 sensor in the Down status (25%), the sensor channel displays the Up status, not the Warning status because 75 % of the monitored objects work ok.

 Example A: